 For example, if I teach a piece that uses all 5 fingers of the hand, there will be some students who will fly like a whipping wind, while others will play more slowly and methodically, like a gentle breeze.
 How fast a student progresses is primarily determined by the quality of their practice (often done during the group lesson) and their innate determination to nail a particular set of skills.

 Private lesson time is more valuable than group time.

 What’s missing from the private lesson is the ability to observe the learning process.
-When I make a correction to fingering (knowing which finger to use when) for example, during a private lesson, the student is forced to concentrate on the correction and then demonstrate the correction at the lesson.
+When I make a correction to fingering (knowing which finger to use when and on which key) for example, during a private lesson, the student is forced to concentrate on the correction and then demonstrate the correction at the lesson.
 The student’s attention is more on the doing of the task than it is on the concrete learning of the skill.
 Sure, the student may have fixed their fingering, but did they retain that information in a meaningful way so that the error is less likely to occur?

 During group music lessons, students have the opportunity to observe the teaching process, which then helps them to become their own mini music boss of themselves and an encouraging coach for their peers.
 If they are watching the music or following the lyrics while listening to another student sing or play, they begin to internalize the process in the same fashion as a teacher would.
 They become independent learners who will take charge of their own learning by recreating the teaching process on their own, for themselves, and for their peers.
 Self-correction and peer correction runs abundant and the music experience is the better for it.